abmgis/abmgis/Chapter09-SpatialStatistics/README.md

 # Chapter 9 - Spatial Statistics

+This folder includes the accompanying resources for the chatper.
+For full book details, see: [http://www.abmgis.org/](http://www.abmgis.org/).

+## Introduction

 This chapter presents a range of statistics and algorithms that can be used to compare two spatial data sets.
 These are important for modelling because, at some point, it will be necessary to compare a model outcome to some real-world data in order to assess how reliable the model is.
 This chapter examines the statistics themselves, before [Chapter 10](../Chapter10-EvaluatingModels) elaborates on how to evaluate the success of a model more broadly, part of which includes making use of the methods discussed here.

 Within this folder you will find: